-This safe-space gender-neutral housing is for students who identify as lesbian, gay, bisexual, pansexual, queer, questioning, transgender, gender non-conforming, gender queer, and/or intersex, as well as committed allies.
+This safe-space gender-neutral housing is for students who identify as lesbian, gay, bisexual, pansexual, queer, questioning, transgender, gender non-conforming, gender queer, asexual, and/or intersex, as well as committed allies.
 Rainbow Fort is designed to promote personal growth and community building within a safe and supportive environment.
-Gender is not used as a designation in making housing assignments here.
+Designations such as biological sex, sexual orientation, gender identity, or gender expression are not used in making housing assignments in this specialized community.

 To be considered for the Rainbow Fort community, students must submit an application expressing their interest.
-The application is currently offline for the 2014-15 academic year.
-If you are still interested, please contact the front office for more information.
+As part of the application process, RAD staff may contact you for additional information.

-- Participate in the creation of a Living Learning Agreement (LLA) with roommates, facilitated by a Resident Assistant (RA), to ensure each resident’s needs are met within the apartment.
+- Participate in the creation of a Living Learning Agreement (LLA) with all roommates by the end of Week 2 of the quarter, facilitated by a Resident Assistant (RA), to ensure each resident’s needs are met within the apartment.

-Our goal of creating intentional, supportive environments for students around the concepts of gender identity and expression depends on residents’ level of participation, feedback and leadership within this community.
+Our goal of creating intentional, supportive environments for students around the concepts of sexual orientation, gender identity, and gender expression depends on residents’ level of participation, feedback and leadership within this community.
 With ongoing input, effective communication, and active participation, we can keep this positive momentum going for future residents.